csdms/bmi/README.rst

 (C, C++, Fortran, Python) or Maven (Java).
 See the links above for details.

+The default branch of this repository reflects the current state of development for the BMI.
+When implementing a BMI,
+please use the latest release listed in the right sidebar;
+currently this is `Basic Model Interface 2.0`_.
+For more information on implementing a BMI, see the `documentation`_.

 While CSDMS currently supports the languages listed above, a BMI can be written for any language.
 BMI is a community-driven standard;